rpalermodrums/slonimsky/README.md

 ## Installation and Setup

-To run the Slonimsky's Thesaurus application, follow these steps to set up a virtual environment:
+Follow these steps to set up a virtual environment:

 1. **Clone the Repository**